pawannaik07/pawannaik07/README.md

 # Pawan Naik

-Automation/Manual Test professional with more than 3 years of experience with technical skills such as Java, Selenium, TestNG and Postman API
+Automation/Manual Test professional with more than 3 years of experience with technical skills such as Java, Selenium, JMeter, TestNG and Postman API

 ---